Langeais, a prestigious château spanning two eras

 In the heart of the city, with its drawbridge still in working order, the Château de Langeais in the Loire Valley is an exquisite residence with features from the Middle Ages and the Renaissance.

 With its wall-walk and machicolations, the castle of Langeais appears defensive at first glance.
 The wedding place of Anne of Brittany and Charles VIII, it has an exceptional collection of 15th and 16th century furniture and tapestries.
 Its lovely wooded park is dominated by the Foulques Nerra keep with its enormous scaffolding and its painstakingly rebuilt lifting devices, its tree house open for young adventurers to explore and its Belvedere offering a unique view over the Loire.
+There is a good chance that you give in to the temptation of a boat ride with the Endremage Company.

 In the heart of the vineyards